Requirements and cost

 - develop competences set out in the Statement of Solicitor Competence

-There will no longer be requirements:
+There are no longer requirements:

 - for contentious or non-contentious work